ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 ### View the Data on the Platform

 Congratulations, you have submitted data to the platform!
-To check that your data was uploaded,login and navigate to the Exploration page on [aced-idp.org](https://aced-idp.org)!
+To check that your data was uploaded, login and navigate to the Exploration page on [aced-idp.org](https://aced-idp.org)!

 ## 2. Download Data from a Project on ACED-IDP